CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/join-connections/README.md

 The joined connection file will be at: `main-app/build/tmp/test-data/joined_v14.csv`

-## Running in a Docker container with spark-submit
+## Run in a Docker container with Spark-submit

-To run this example in a docker container with local Cortex clients (from the parent directory):
+To run this example in a Docker container with local Cortex clients (from the parent directory):
 ```
 $ make clean build create-app-image